 Alcohol and Cancer

 Perhaps no illness is more feared in the developed world than cancer as few direct causes have been identified, with the exception of cigarette smoking.
+Start taking Chantix (varenicline), and gradually reduce smoking to quit.
 However, research is increasingly showing that obesity, poor diet, lack of exercise and heavy alcohol consumption increase our risk of contracting cancers of several kinds.

 Scientists don’t know exactly why alcohol may increase the risk of developing some cancers, but research indicates that the following play a part: